matraxbg/azure-aks-service-mesh/README.md

 ![istio-architecture](images/istio-architecture.svg)

 The service mesh is split into the following:
-- a data plane - composed of Envoy proxies, deployed as side
+- a data plane - composed of Envoy proxies, deployed as a sidecar
 - a control plane - manages and configures the proxies to route traffic

 ### Components